-POROSITIES

-EN-GJS-500-7
+POROSITIES EN-GJS-500-7

-The casting porosity analysis shows almost no defects for casting groups $\alpha 1$, $\alpha 2$ and $\beta 1$.
-The one defect identified in these 9 castings is found in $\alpha 2B$ area VIII and classified SP1.
+The casting porosity analysis shows almost no defects for casting groups $\alpha 1$ , $\alpha 2$ and $\beta 1$ .
+The one defect identified in these nine castings is found in $\alpha 2B$ area VIII and classified SP1.
 It is a very small non-linear porosity in the feeder neck of the center feeder.
-Thus, all 9 castings are sound for all categories according to the EN 1371-1:2011.
+Thus, all nine castings are sound for all categories according to the EN 1371-1:2011.

-Compared to the casting groups $\alpha 3$, $\alpha 4$ and $\alpha 5$, which were cast with the same alloy as above, but cast without one or both feeders, all of these 9 castings display SP1 or CP1 defects in one or more areas.
-Casting group $\alpha 3$ directly show the effect of not using a spot feeder. $\alpha 3A$ and B display SP1 defects at area V, while $\alpha 3C$ display a CP1 defect in the same area.
-As the design of the casting was made to provoke this type of defects, this is not surprising, but it proves that both the exothermic and the insulating spot feeders provide the conditions needed to produce defect free castings.
+Compared to the casting groups $\alpha 3$ , $\alpha 4$ and $\alpha 5$ , which were cast with the same alloy as above, but cast without one or both feeders, all of these nine castings display SP1 or CP1 defects in one or more areas.
+Casting group $\alpha 3$ directly shows the effect of not using a spot feeder.
+The $\alpha 3A$ and B display SP1 defects at area V, while $\alpha 3C$ displays a CP1 defect in the same area.
+As the design of the casting was made to provoke these types of defects, this is not surprising, but it proves that both the exothermic and the insulating spot feeders provide the conditions needed to produce defect free castings.
 The spot feeders supply melt, heat and pressure sufficient for the boss to be porosity free.

-Casting group $\alpha 4$ -center feeder and no top feeder display no defects in area V, but SP1 defects in area III.
+Casting group $\alpha 4$ -center feeder and no top feeder-displays no defects in area V, but SP1 defects in area III.
 This corresponds with the intension of the casting design.
-Likewise, casting group $\alpha 5$ displays SP1 or CP1 defects in area III and V respectively.
-The only exception is $\alpha 5B$, area V, which is defect free.
-Table 4.
-Summation of results comparing feeder sleeve material (and modulus) with type and size of porosities found in the liquid penetrant test, as well as the flatness value from the CMM measurements.
-Results for both alloys are shown.
-Exo = exothermic, Ins = insulating and E/I = exothermic-insulating.
+Likewise, casting group $\alpha 5$ displays SP1 or CP1 defects in area III and V, respectively.
+The only exception is $\alpha 5B$ , area V, which is defect free.